T-Lab-CUHKSZ/VAR/README.md

 ## News

 - **[2026.08.21]**: 🎉 Our [paper](https://openreview.net/forum?id=UTxO0tkHU2) is accepted to the EMNLP 2026 Main Conference!
-- **[2026.07.14]** We add register-separability, human-validation, uncertainty, threshold-robustness, and twelve-register multi-turn experiments.
-- **[2026.05.26]** Our code and reproducibility package are released with the submission.

 ## Why Do We Need Off-Distribution Voices?